league-of-legends-devs/league-sprites/README.md

   });
 ```

-This project uses node-sprite-generator and some parameters are directly passed to it.
+As this project uses node-sprite-generator and some parameters are directly passed to it.
 More infos [here](https://github.com/selaux/node-sprite-generator#options).

 ## TODO